Sailor Song (song): Background

 Perez went viral on TikTok in 2021 for her tracks "Celene" and "Sometimes (Backwood)", prompting Interscope Records to sign her and release her EP How to Catch a Falling Knife.
 Following her release from the label, Perez reverted to releasing music independently, starting with "Normalcy" and "Please Be Rude" in 2024.
 The single was released on 7-inch vinyl on January 10, 2025.

 Composition

 Perez wrote "Sailor Song" in her bedroom in February 2024, having thought of the idea in the shower.
 At the time, she had been ruminating on the idea of a quick infatuation, and wrote the song while playing with her guitar, "kiss me on the mouth and love me like a sailor" first.
-She recorded the song using an Shure SM7 and recorded three vocals, which were panned to the left, the right, and the centre.
+She recorded the song using a Shure SM7 and recorded three vocals, which were panned to the left, the right, and the centre.
 An acoustic ballad, she began teasing the track on TikTok in April 2024, where it went viral.
 The song describes Perez being attracted to a woman who looks like actress Anne Hathaway.
 In the chorus, she asks her lover to "kiss me on the mouth and love me like a sailor" and "And when you get a taste, can you tell me, what's my flavor?"